-ing an auxiliary probe and a quantum measurement scheme.
-Upon optimizing over the initial state of the probe, such discrimination turns out to be feasible during the time transient, i.e. before thermalization.
-The efficiency of the discrimination relies on the fact that in heterogeneous settings - TLS/bosonic bath, QHO/fermionic bath - the temperature renormalizes the thermalization rates.
-This approach can lead to significant advances in the problem of the statistics tagging, which is central in several fields [8, 10-13].
-Generalization of the present analysis include the possibility of using more sophisticated techniques (such as Choi-Jamiolkowski or diamond norm discrimination procedures [49, 50]) aimed to directly tag the generators associated with different bath statistic without focusing on special input states of the probe.
-As a further developement we also notice that, with some minor variations, the method proposed can be easily adapted to the discrimination of non conventional statistics interpolating between fermions and bosons.
+We studied how to tag the quantum statistics of a thermal bath in an indirect way, using an auxiliary probe, a quantum measurement scheme, and referring to experimentally realizable models [14,28-36].
+Upon optimizing over the initial state of the probe, such discrimination turns out to be feasible during the time transient, i.e., before thermalization.
+The efficiency of the discrimination relies on the fact that in heterogeneous settings-TLS/bosonic bath, QHO/fermionic bath-the temperature renormalizes the thermalization rates.
+This approach can lead to significant advances in the problem of the statistics tagging, which is central in several fields [8,10-13].
+Generalization of the present analysis include the possibility of using more sophisticated techniques (such as Choi-Jamiolkowski or diamond norm discrimination procedures [50,51]) aimed to directly tag the generators associated with a different bath statistics without focusing on special input states of the probe.
+As a further development we also notice that, with some minor variations, the method proposed can be easily adapted to the discrimination of nonconventional statistics interpolating between fermions and bosons.

-We finally conclude by stressing that the proposed scheme can clearly be considered as a subroutine to be used in conjunction with other already existing probemediated quantum metrology schemes to provide a complete reconstruction of the bath properties that, beside statistical characterization of its excitations, will include also other relevant quantities like the temperature or bare thermalization rate.
+We finally conclude by stressing that the proposed scheme can clearly be considered as a subroutine to be used in conjunction with other already existing probe-mediated quantum metrology schemes to provide a complete reconstruction of the bath properties that, beside statistical characterization of its excitations, will include also other relevant quantities like the temperature or bare thermalization rate.